 One change likely to hang around longer than the year itself?
 Remote working.
 From 2010 to now, the number of people working remotely has grown by 400%.
-In Buffer’s 2019 State of Remote Work report, 99% of respondents said they would like to work remotely at least partially.
-So, it is likely we will see a big increase in employees going freelance over the next year.
+According to Buffer's 2022 State of Remote Work survey, 57 percent of respondents are working remotely for two years or fewer.
+This number is expected to rise further in coming years.

 But how will they cope?
 It is one thing to set up a website and another to actually find clients and thrive when working from home.
 But if you are new to this home working thing, you do not have to struggle.
 You can find ways to supercharge your productivity and stay motivated and engaged from your sofa.